graphile/graphql-toe/README.md

       objects, making key traversal faster
 - [ ] Add an optimized `toe()` where inputs are modified in-place (mutated) for maximum performance

+## History

+Version 0.1.0 of this module was released from the San Francisco Centre the day after GraphQLConf, following many fruitful discussions around nullability.